 The linear accelerator (LINAC) uses high energy targeted x-ray beams to treat many types of cancer, including nasal tumors, oral tumors, soft tissue sarcomas, and brain tumors.
 Multiple treatments are administered in treating cancer with radiation, the precise schedule and number of doses are determined by the goals of treatment.
 CT or MRI images are imported into sophisticated treatment planning software which is used to create a custom radiation therapy plan to precisely deliver the desired dose to the patient’s cancer.

-The LINAC has multi-leaf collimators which enable veterinary radiologists to shape the field and minimize the dose.
+The LINAC has multi-leaf collimators which enable veterinary radiation oncologists to shape the radiation field to the contours of the tumor and minimize dose to the surrounding normal tissues.
 Patients are sedated or anesthetized for treatment, although briefly because the linear accelerator delivers the radiation dose quickly.

 Three dimensional radiation therapy planning software uses the patient’s computed tomographic or magnetic resonance images to plan precise radiation doses to the cancerous tissue.
 Our radiation oncologists and veterinary oncologists consult with veterinarians and animal owners about individual recommendations for cancer treatment.

-The LINAC is one of the few in the country designed with access to treat large animal patients.
+Our radiation therapy facility is one of the few in the country that is large enough to allow access to treat large animal patients

 The linear accelerator uses high energy targeted x-ray beams to treat many types of cancer, including those within the nasal passages and oral cavity, and cancer involving the extremities.
 As in human medicine, multiple treatments are required to kill the cancer cells while minimizing damage to surrounding normal tissues.
 Patients must be anesthetized for treatment, although briefly because the LINAC delivers the radiation dose quickly.